 First comes Bath itself, where the route wisely chooses to plunge right through the heart of this architecturally marvellous city, even if there’s a little more traffic to dodge.
 Great Pulteney Street is stunning, a Georgian avenue leading to the famous built-up bridge over the River Avon.
 NCN 4 has its own one-way system through the city centre, so keep a careful eye out for the blue stickers.
-(Connoisseurs of bike media may spot the offices of Future Publishing, owners of several top-selling cycling titles; the rather good road-cycling site road.cc is also based in the city.)
+(Connoisseurs of bike media may spot the offices of Future Publishing, who once owned several top-selling cycling titles and still run bike websites; the rather good road-cycling site road.cc is also based in the city.)

 The riverside path leads us to the incongruous start of the railway path at the Maltings Industrial Estate.
 From here, 13 miles of gentle cycling lead us straight to the heart of Bristol with barely a car in sight.
 You’ll see trains, though – part of the route is shared with the Avon Valley Railway, a tourist steam operation – and the occasional boat on the River Avon below.